-

 Your Label

-Testing the strength of the notion held by some that "only kayakers can succeed in this canoe race", Jeff Owen and Steve Woodard set a new 2-man canoe record with a smashing time of 1:52:30.
-As of this writing in 2022, this is the third fastest time ever recorded on the Kenduskeag.
-Owen and Woodard are roundly applauded for their showing on the stream by fellow racers, many of whom are kayakers. -
+Testing the strength of the notion held by some that "only kayakers can succeed speed wise in this canoe race", Jeff Owen and Steve Woodard set a new 2-man canoe record with a smashing time of 1:52:30.
+As of this writing, this is the third fastest time ever recorded on the Kenduskeag.
+Owen and Woodard were roundly applauded for their showing on the stream by fellow racers, many of whom were kayakers. -

 May 8 2010